 On the import side of the film is Olga, a young woman working as a nurse in the Ukraine.
 Poorly paid, and sometimes not even paid her full wages, she supplements the income she needs to look after her child by working in the porn industry, performing live on camera for on-line clients in other parts of Europe.
 She is eventually forced to leave her child behind with her mother, travelling to Austria to look for work and new opportunities, initially as a housekeeper and then, even though a qualified nurse, as a mere cleaner on the geriatric ward of a Viennese hospital.
-In the export sections of the film, an Austrian Security guard called Pauli eventually makes the opposite journey into Eastern Europe, seeking to escape his debts and the increasing urban violence and alienation he finds himself caught up in.
+In the export sections of the film, an Austrian security guard called Pauli eventually makes the opposite journey into Eastern Europe, seeking to escape his debts and the increasing urban violence and alienation he finds himself caught up in.
 Attempting to work off some of those debts, Pauli travels with his stepfather over into Slovenia and eventually to the Ukraine, transporting and dealing in gumball machines and out-of-date arcade games, but he makes no more meaningful connection with the people he meets there.

-The exchange between two cultures uncomfortably thrown together, the conflicts and the accommodations made between them would suggest an over-formalised structure of mirroring situations, and while to some extent there is a certain formalism to the compositions - if the locations are bleak, Import Export is at least beautifully photographed - the film still retains a sense of almost documentary realism, using framing and structure only to show that there is commonality in the attempts of the two characters to simply escape, and not necessarily for a better standard of life.
-As a depiction of everyday life that approach is straightforward, showing us a social reality we are doubtless already aware of – employment, immigration, poverty, the internet sex industry, urban alienation, the shortcomings of the health service - but showing it to us in a much more gritty, realistic manner than we are perhaps accustomed to seeing it.
+The exchange between two cultures uncomfortably thrown together, the conflicts and the accommodations made between them would suggest an over-formalised structure of mirroring situations, and while to some extent there is a certain formalism to the compositions – if the locations are bleak, Import/Export is at least beautifully photographed – the film still retains a sense of almost documentary realism, using framing and structure only to show that there is commonality in the attempts of the two characters to simply escape, and not necessarily for a better standard of life.
+As a depiction of everyday life that approach is straightforward, showing us a social reality we are doubtless already aware of – employment, immigration, poverty, the internet sex industry, urban alienation, the shortcomings of the health service - but showing it to us in a much more gritty, realistic manner that we are perhaps accustomed to seeing it.

 The directness with which Seidl shows this consequently makes the film fascinating and grimly compelling, replacing traditional structure and narrative drive with natural elements of human behaviour that the viewer can recognise arising out of the context of the situations.
 There may be no contrived cinematic structure to enforce the point, but parallels do exist in both stories and it’s left to the viewer to identify the common elements that are universal.
-The experiences of Olga and Pauli on both sides of the import/export divide show that as far as society and people’s attitudes are concerned, there are certain borders that still exist, whether through prejudice, xenophobia or just plain jealousy.
+The experiences of Olga and Pauli on both sides of the import/export borders show that as far as society and people’s attitudes are concerned, there are certain borders that still exist, whether through prejudice, xenophobia or just plain jealousy.
 And it’s not just the obvious negative values of poverty, segregation and exploitation – the film also touches on other aspects of life that are inextricably linked to the human condition.
-Regardless of their condition, position, language and nationality, compassion, hope and humour also exist amid the misery.
+Regardless of their condition, position, language and nationality on the import/export divide, compassion, hope and humour also exist amid the misery.

-Import Export then is all about the breaking down of borders through the opening up of international frontiers in Europe and through the options made available through the Internet.
+Import/Export then is all about the breaking down of borders through the opening up of international frontiers in Europe and through the options made available through the Internet.
 As many of the examples of the film show however, rather than offering greater opportunities, the new society is unprepared for such openness and instead uses these freedoms only to exploit and enslave people further.
-Just as importantly, Import Export is also about taking the viewer across a border, forcefully taking cinema-goers out of their comfort zone to confront the realities of the society we live in and witness uncomfortable truths about our attitudes towards the darker aspects of our society that we’d perhaps not wish to acknowledge.
+Just as importantly, Import/Export is also about taking the viewer across a border, forcefully taking cinema-goers out of their comfort zone to confront the realities of the society we live in and witness uncomfortable truths about our attitudes towards the darker aspects of our society that we’d perhaps not wish to acknowledge.